vigilworkshop/vigilworkshop.github.io/_pages/home.md

         </p>

         <p>
         On the other hand, humans acquire language by communicating about and interacting within a rich, perceptual environment.
 This behavior provides the necessary grounding for symbols, i.e. to concrete objects or concepts (i.e. physical or psychological).
-Thus, recent work has aimed to bridge vision, interactive learning, and natural language understanding through language learning tasks based on natural images (ReferIt [2], Visual Question Answering [3-6], Visual Dialog [7-10], Captioning [11], Visual-Audio Correspondence [30]) or through embodied agents performing interactive tasks [12-29] in physically simulated environments (DeepMind Lab [12], Baidu XWorld [13], OpenAI Universe [14], StreetLearn [18], AI2-THOR [21], House3D [22], Matterport3D [23], GIBSON [27], MINOS [28]), often drawing on the recent successes of deep learning and reinforcement learning.
+Thus, recent work has aimed to bridge vision, interactive learning, and natural language understanding through language learning tasks based on natural images (ReferIt [2], Visual Question Answering [3-6], Visual Dialog [7-10], Captioning [11, 32-35], Visual-Audio Correspondence [30]) or through embodied agents performing interactive tasks [12-29] in physically simulated environments (DeepMind Lab [12], Baidu XWorld [13], Habitat [14], StreetLearn [18], AI2-THOR [21], House3D [22], Matterport3D [23], GIBSON [27], MINOS [28]), often drawing on the recent successes of deep learning and reinforcement learning.
 We believe this line of research poses a promising, long-term solution to the grounding problem faced by current, popular language understanding models.
         </p>

         <p>
         While machine learning research exploring visually-grounded language learning may be in its earlier stages, it may be possible to draw insights from the rich research literature on human language acquisition.
-In neuroscience, recent progress in fMRI technology has enabled to better understand the interleave between language, vision and other modalities [17,18] suggesting that the brains shares neural representation of concepts across vision and language.
-Differently, developmental cognitive scientists have also argued that children acquiring various words is closely linked to them learning the underlying concept in the real world [15].
+In neuroscience, recent progress in fMRI technology has enabled better understanding of the interaction between language, vision and other modalities [17,18] suggesting that the brains share neural representations of concepts across vision and language.
+In concurrent work, developmental cognitive scientists have argued that word acquisition in children is closely linked to them learning the underlying physical concepts in the real world [15, 31], and that they generalize surprisingly well at this from sparse evidence [36].
         </p>

         <p>